ninjah187/Jarilo/readme.md

 - `async` support.
 - Shorthand options.
 - Exporting documentation of application (e. g. in Markdown format).
-- Rich cofiguration options (e.g. translations, REPL prompt etc).
+- Rich configuration options (e.g. translations, REPL prompt etc).
 - Pluggable IoC container.
 - Some kind of view template engine - that could be really nice feature.
 - Docs and examples of testing Jarilo apps.
+- Reactive views.

 Got anything on your mind?
 I'd feel happy to see you contribute or file an issue.